-We are living in the technology era where everything is connected with each other via the Internet.
+We are living in a technological era where everything is connected with each other via the Internet.
 However, the Internet is packed with data files, including images, text, statistics, etc. The question that arises here is which data is important and which data is trash.
-This is done by analysing data and categorizing it as information and data.
-In simple terms, we can say that data analysis is the process of analysing raw data and extracting useful information from it.
+This is done by analyzing data and categorizing it as information and data.
+In simple terms, we can say that IoT data analytics is the process of analyzing raw data and extracting useful information from it.

 IoT devices are developed using sensors, and there are different sensors for different parameters.
 For instance, a proximity sensor will sense the distance between two objects, and a temperature sensor will sense the level of heat or cold in the surroundings to detect temperature.
 All this data is stored in the cloud storage of the device.
-The IoT control panel analyses the essential data and transmits it to for data visuals.
+The IoT control panel analyses the essential data and transmits it to data visuals or IoT data charts.

 We are aware of IoT analysis now, but how does it work?
 The flow of IoT analysis is easy to understand with the flow diagram below:

 IoT Gateway devices sit at the intersection of the cloud and IoT device nodes or sensor devices.
 IoT gateway sends edge-computed data to the cloud for further analysis and storage.
 The data collected from wireless sensor networks or other IoT devices will be transmitted through gateways to the cloud.
 The received data is then stored in the cloud.
-IoT data analytics continuously analyzes the data and sort it by putting it into respective databases.
-The IoT analysis dashboard visualises the data from the database and starts making visuals.
-The data displayed in the form of visuals show meaningful information to understand it without getting confused with the values.
+IoT data analytics continuously analyzes the data and sorts it by putting it into respective databases.
+The IoT analysis dashboard visualizes the data from the database and starts making visuals.
+The data displayed in the form of visuals show meaningful information to understand without getting confused with the values.
 This data can be viewed on mobile phones, laptops, or tablets.

-The resizing means that the user should be able to zoom in or zoom out detailed data.
-Similarly, the data should be movable or exportable to different file formats so that different values can be seen, compared and understood clearly.
+Resizing means that the user should be able to zoom in or zoom out detailed data.
+Similarly, the data should be movable or exportable to different file formats so that different values can be seen, compared, and understood clearly.

 The screen shown is a representation of an IoT dashboard for a soil quality monitor where the user can click on the particular dot on the land map.
 Whenever the user clicks on the map, the area zooms out, showing different parameter values for the specific region.

 Data visualization is a term used to describe the most essential feature of an IoT Dashboard.
 An image is much more precise than words.
 This means that we grab the concept better if it is visually appealing rather than textual information.
 According to several physiological research, the human brain can understand and remember pictorial data quickly.
-In simple words, data visualization is the art of visualising information in the form of visuals such as graphs, pictograms, bar charts, pie charts, etc. There are various IoT data visualization tools integrated with the dashboard which maps the data in pictorial formats.
+In simple words, data visualization is the art of visualizing information in the form of visuals such as graphs, pictograms, bar charts, pie charts, etc. There are various IoT data visualization tools integrated with the dashboard which maps the data in pictorial formats.
 Now, let’s understand how data visualization is useful in the IoT Dashboard.

-IoT dashboard is a medium to represent the data collected by the IoT device.
+The IoT dashboard is a medium to represent the data collected by the IoT device.
 However, the Data collected is vast in numbers.
 Therefore, all the data collected must be shown in visuals so that it can be easily understandable by the user.
-In other words, IoT data visualization is the way of presenting the raw data into a more coherent form.
-The dashboard takes the analysed data and creates its visuals in an organised format.
+In other words, IoT data visualization is a way of presenting the raw data in a more coherent form.
+The dashboard takes the analyzed data and creates its visuals in an organized format.

-Data visualization processes automate the entire process of data analysis and decision making for better device performance.
-It also helps in better business strategy.
+Data visualization processes automate the entire process of data analysis and decision-making for better device performance.
+It also helps with better business strategy.
 Every data visual represents a particular parameter or objective.
 To conclude everything, data visualization understands the large amount of data collected by different sensors and transmits the data into meaningful visuals.

 Different techniques and tools are used to create these data visuals.
-Below are the data visualization types, but these are not limited to this list:
+Below are some of the data visualization types-

 - Bar graph